Can You Use Air Dry Clay for Plant Pots?

 Can You Make Air-Dry Clay Water-Proof?

-The first thing you need to remember with air-dry clay is the fact that it isn’t waterproof.
-However, you can surely craft plant pots with air-dry clay to contain your plants.
+An essential thing about air-dry clay that can hamper your work with plant pots is that it is not water-proof.
+But it should not stop you from creating beautiful plant pots for your greens.
 The secret with air-dry clay plant pots is to wrap the same around a durable plastic container.
-You need to pat down a proper layer of clay all around the plastic plant pot to create the required look.
-This way, the plastic plant pot will hold in the moisture & the clay will stay dry and nice just the way you want it to be.
+You must pat down a proper layer of clay around the plastic plant pot to create the required look.
+This way, the plastic plant pot will hold in the moisture & the clay will stay dry and pleasant, how you want it to be.

-Some of the air-dry clay variants are largely made from plastic & cannot be used for crafting on the potters’ wheel.
-The ones made from the addition of natural clay and cellulose fiber have the potential to absorb more moisture as compared to the previous one.
-Air-dry clay behaves a bit differently from ceramic clay.
+Some air-dry clay variants are primarily made from plastic & cannot be used for crafting on the potters’ wheel.
+The ones made from the addition of natural clay and cellulose fiber have the potential to absorb more moisture than the previous ones.
+Air-dry clay behaves differently from ceramic clay.

 Cracking is generally prone to cracking.
-It is caused due to the shrinkage of the clay body that loses water when exposed to air.
-Apart from this, cracking can happen due to the sculpting process done over the armature.
-Cracking could also occur if you happen to use more water than is needed.
+It is caused by the shrinkage of the clay body, which loses water when exposed to air.
+Other than this, cracking can result from your sculpting over the armature.
+Furthermore, it can even happen if you use too much water.

 Here is how you can craft plant pots with Air-Dry Clay: